aitshuber/immunizecc/community.md

     text: >-
       #### The more people across the state that help educate others about the
-      benefits of immunization, the less likely we are to face resurgences of diseases like measles, mumps, and meningitis.&nbsp;
+      benefits of immunization, the less likely we are to face resurgences of diseases like measles, mumps, and meningitis.
     brand_color:
     centered: false
     colored_background: false